palantirnet/butler/docs/CONTRIBUTING.md

 # Contributing

+If you would like to add additional functionality please do so, and create a PR.

 Any and all are encouraged to contribute!
 There are three primary ways to do so: creating issues, submitting pull requests (PRs), and reviewing issues and PRs.

+If you are adding additional functionality you will have to also update the `npm-shrinkwrap.json` by running `update <package_name>`.
+You _must_ specify the exact package that needs to be updated and then re-run `npm shrinkwrap --dev` to update the `npm-shrinkwrap.json`.

+_To check which files have become outdated run `npm outdated`_

 ## Review Process